 The “difficulties” and “embarrassments” black travelers faced included being refused food or accommodations by white-owned restaurants or hotels, white owned businesses that refused to serve them or repair their vehicles, threats of violence, and even whole “sundown towns” that were not safe for black travelers after dark.
 The “Green Book” was intended to help black travelers avoid facing violence or being told, “We don’t serve your kind here,” by directing them to establishments and businesses that would serve them.

 My parents, both born in the 1930s, lived with those “difficulties” and “embarrassments.”
 In those days, black travelers often packed meals, and carried buckets or portable toilets, and even cans of gasoline in the trunks of their cars, in case they were barred from rest stops, or refused service at gas stations and restaurants.
-The last “Green Book” was published in 1966, two years after the Civil Rights Act made it obsolete, and three years before I was born.
+The last “Green Book” was published in 1966 and now converted to create pdfs, two years after the Civil Rights Act made it obsolete, and three years before I was born.
 Yet, during my early childhood, my parents still prepared for road trips through rural Georgia much as they did in the era of the “Green Book.”